flarum/docs/docs/extensions.md

 - Revert an extension's migrations to remove any database modifications it made (this can be done with the Purge button).
 This will remove ALL data associated with the extension, and is irreversible.
 It should only be done when you're removing an extension, and don't plan to install it again.
 It is also entirely optional.
 - See the extension's README, if it has one.
 - See the extension's version.
-- Uninstall the extension if the package manager is installed.
+- Uninstall the extension if the extension manager is installed.

 ## Configuring additional extension repository sources

-The package manager uses `composer` under the hood, and as such, it looks for extension packages in the same places as `composer`.
+The extension manager uses `composer` under the hood, and as such, it looks for extension packages in the same places as `composer`.
 By default, this is [Packagist](https://packagist.org/).
-However, you can configure additional sources for the package manager to look for extensions in.
+However, you can configure additional sources for the extension manager to look for extensions in.
 This is useful if you want to install an extension that is not available on Packagist.

-In the admin page of the package manager, clicking the **Add Repository** button will open a modal where you can enter the name and URL of the repository you want to add.
+In the admin page of the extension manager, clicking the **Add Repository** button will open a modal where you can enter the name and URL of the repository you want to add.
 The name is just a label for the repository, and can be anything you want.
 The URL should be the URL of the repository which depends on the type of repository you want to add.

 ### Adding a repository from a VCS